Mosaic AI announces launch of enterprise B2B support platform

 • Timelines of events and prior attempts

 Taken together, it means engineers receive escalation-ready packets immediately.
-Leveraging an agent assist tool and AI-powered analytics in tandem are a great example of this, turning escalations into fast, consistent, structured workflows instead of slow detective work.
+Leveraging an agent assist tool and AI-native analytics in tandem are a great example of this, turning escalations into fast, consistent, structured workflows instead of slow detective work.

 5. Create a support team that scales with the business